blackbaud/uat-kit/content/walkthroughs/201/xpaths/index.md

 ---
 layout: layout-sidebar
 name: XPath Guidelines
-description: Walkthrough of how to create XPaths to find elements within the Enterprise CRM application.
+description: Walkthrough of how to create XPaths to find elements within the Blackbaud CRM application.
 order: 20
 ---

+<p class="alert alert-warning"><strong><em>Warning:</em></strong> This is preliminary documentation and is subject to change.</p>

 # XPath Guidelines

-<p class="alert alert-warning">Warning: This is preliminary documentation and is subject to change</p>

-In this walkthrough you'll gain experience creating XPaths to find elements consistently and uniquely within the Enterprise CRM application.
+In this walkthrough, you'll gain experience creating XPaths to find elements consistently and uniquely within the ***Blackbaud CRM*** application.

 ## Prerequisites

-* You have completed the [Using the Selenium WebDriver]({{stache.config.blue_walkthroughs_201_selenium}}) walkthrough and have access to an Enterprise CRM application.
+* You have completed the [Using the Selenium WebDriver]({{stache.config.blue_walkthroughs_201_selenium}}) walkthrough and have access to a ***Blackbaud CRM*** instance.
 * You understand XML syntax.
 * You have read through and familiarized yourself with the concepts at [Choosing Effective XPaths](http://www.toolsqa.com/selenium-webdriver/choosing-effective-xpath/)

 ## Introduction to XPaths

-Selenium's WebDriver is what the UAT SDK (Project Blue) uses to interact with the web browser, and XPath is the selection methology for finding elements in the browser.
+Selenium's WebDriver is what the {{ stache.config.product_name_short }} uses to interact with the web browser, and XPath is the selection methology for finding elements in the browser.

-<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">WebDriver search using an XPath selector condition.</div></div><pre><code class="language-csharp">
+<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">WebDriver search using an XPath selector condition.</div></div>
+<pre><code class="language-csharp">
 IWebElement someElement = driver.FindElement(By.XPath(String.Format("//button[contains(@class,'linkbutton')]/div[text()='Constituent search']")));
 </code>
 </pre>

 Web browsers such as Google Chrome provide an ability to view the HTML elements and their heirarchy.

-In Chrome right-clicking on a button, link, image, etc. will bring up an options menu with the option to "Inspect element".
+In Chrome right-clicking on a button, link, image, etc. will bring up an options menu with the option to "Inspect element."

 ![InspectElement](/assets/img/XPaths/InspectElement.PNG)